thepaulestpaul/GCAD-Index-Bulk-Downloads/README.md

 #

 # TLDR Instructions:
-- Download python and LBRY.
+- Download Python and LBRY.
 - Keep LBRY running on your desktop
 - Download the .py file and open it with Python.